snehitvaddi/SelfDriving-Car_Deep-Learning/README.md

 ### Project Autopilot
-This project helps in getting the angle of steering rotation in a self-driving car.
-This project is inspired from [NVIDIA End to End Learning for Self-Driving Cars](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) and data is gathered from [Udacity's Behavioral Cloning repository](https://github.com/udacity/CarND-Behavioral-Cloning-P3).
-The End to End Learning for Self-Driving Cars research paper can be found at (https://arxiv.org/abs/1604.07316)
+Project helps in getting the angle of steering rotation in a self-driving car.
+This project is inspired from NVIDIA End to End Learning for Self-Driving Cars and data is gathered from Udacity's Behavioral Cloning repository.
+Officially written in Python3 and leveraged Keras for Deep Learning functions.
+The End to End Learning for Self-Driving Cars research paper can be found at the below table.
-This repository uses convnets to predict steering angle according to the road.
+This repository uses convolutional Neural Networks to predict steering angle according to the road.

 | 🗃 Dataset | 📑 Original Paper | 💡 Inspiration | 📌 Data Reference |
 |:-:|:-:|:-:|:-:|